 PN Junction Diode and its Characteristics

-P-N junction can be step graded or linearly graded.
-In step graded the concentration of dopants both, in n-side and in p-side are constant up to the junction.
-But in linearly graded junction, the doping concentration varies almost linearly with the distance from the junction.
-When the P-N diode is in unbiased condition that is no voltage is applied across it, electrons will defuse through the junction to p-side and holes will defuse through the junction to n-side and they combine with each other.
+PN junction diode is one of the fundamental electronics elements.
+Here we dope one side of a semiconductor piece with an acceptor impurity and another side with a donor impurity.
+PN junction diode is a two-terminal electronics element.
+PN junction diode came into use from 1950.
+We can distinguish PN junctions either as step-graded or as a linear graded.
+In step graded the concentration of dopants both, in the N side and the P side are uniform up to the junction.
+But in a linearly graded junction, the doping concentration varies almost linearly with the distance from the junction.
+When we do not apply any voltage across the PN diode, free electrons will diffuse through the junction to P side and holes will diffuse through the junction to N side and they combine with each other.

 P-N Junction Diode CharacteristicsLet's a voltage V is applied across a p-n junction and total current I, flows through the junction.
 It is given as.
 Here, IS = reverse saturation current e = charge of electron ɳ = emission co-efficient KB = Boltzmann constant T = temperature